api-platform/docs/core/filters.md

                 'property' => $property,
                 'type' => 'string',
                 'required' => false,
+                'swagger' => [
-                'swagger' => ['description' => 'Filter using a regex.
-This will appear in the Swagger documentation!'], ];
+                    'description' => 'Filter using a regex.
+This will appear in the Swagger documentation!', 'name' => 'Custom name to use in the Swagger documentation', 'type' => 'Will appear below the name in the Swagger documentation', ],
+            ];
         }